MW 9x3 / N38 - cylindrical magnet

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets can complicate diagnosis when they are in the body.
+- Possible danger associated with microscopic parts of magnets pose a threat, in case of ingestion, which becomes significant in the aspect of protecting young children.
+Furthermore, small elements of these products have the potential to complicate diagnosis when they are in the body.

 The magnet is coated with nickel.
 Therefore, exercise caution if you have an allergy.